The 29th of April is Cherry Blossom Day in Japan.

 A cherry blossom can last 4 to 10 days once opened, depending on the weather.
 Blossoms that are pale pink, or white tinged with pink, are preferred to dark pink or purple blossoms.
 Cherry trees blossom before their leaves come out.

-Parties under blossoming trees that being in the mornings are called “o-hanami.”
+Parties that begin in the mornings under blossoming trees are called “o-hanami.”
 Parties at night under the trees are called “yo sakura.”
 People wear funny costumes and masks.
 Businessmen hold social gatherings under the trees.
 Some people will stake out the tree under which they want to hold their hanami, and sleep under it over night to reserve it

 Other famous viewing spots in Japan include Mount Fuji, Ueno Park in Tokyo, Hirosaki Castle in Hirosaki (Aomori Prefecture) or some of the richer residential streets in Kakunodate (Akita Prefecture.)
 Such places get quite crowded, with traffic jams even.
 Temporary paper lanterns are hung in Ueno Park to allow better viewing at night.